-If you have more than 4 bottles in your house right now, chances are one of them is a Gallo product.
-E&J Gallo is the largest wine brand on the face of the earth and also the largest exporter of California wine.
-The company’s yearly production is equal to 246 billion bottles of wine, enough wine for everyone in the world to drink 3 bottles a month.
+If you have more than 4 bottles in your house right now, chances are, one of them has been touched by Gallo.
+E&J Gallo is the largest wine brand in the world and also the largest exporter of California wine.
+They’re also big importer/distributors of international brands (some of them are included in the graphic below!).

 Not all of Gallo’s wines are branded with the familiar name and logo.
 Many of Gallo’s wine brands are incognito.
 A visual guide brings perspective to the enormity of the Gallo Family of wines.

 The Many Faces of Gallo Family Wine Brands